opentoonz/opentoonz_docs/source/keyboard_shortcuts.rst

 The following are **some** of the predefined shortcuts available in OpenToonz.

 ..
-Note from Wolf_In_A_Bowl: '⌘' and '⌥' are not counted as characters so an additional space must be added This is why they look like they are offset by 1 to the right
+Note from Wolf_In_A_Bowl: '⌘' and '⌥' may appear larger than 1 space, this is why some rows look offset to the right

 ==============================   ===============  =====  =========  =====  =====
 **Tools**